-Erleben Sie Abenteuer und Spione auf der James Bond Spionagetour in London.
+Erleben Sie Abenteuer und Spione auf der Spionagetour zu James Bond-Drehorten in London (inoffiziell).
 Erkunden Sie die Straßen und Orte dieser Stadt, die dazu beigetragen haben, einen der berühmtesten Spione der Welt zum Leben zu erwecken.

 Diese Tour liefert Ihnen Insider-Informationen und Geheimnisse über Ian Flemings berühmten Charakter.
 Begeben Sie sich auf eine Spionage-Reise, während Ihr Reiseleiter Sie durch die Straßen Londons führt und Ihnen die besten 007-Fakten liefert.

 Step into the dangerous world of James Bond and other secret agents as we take a spy tour around James Bond London locations and sites from the great spy movies.
 On this tour you’ll visit over 12 James Bond London film locations plus sites from spy movies with Harry Palmer and Johnny English.

 We’ll also see places familiar to James Bond author Ian Fleming who lived and died in London.
 See where fiction becomes reality as we take you to actual spy locations associated with the real world of espionage.
 Some of the famous sites around London include:

 27 Green Street – This Mayfair townhouse is where James Bond’s creator, Ian Fleming, was born on the 28th of May 1908.

 16 Victoria Square – Fleming moved in to this house in the spring of 1953.
 This was the same time that he published ‘Casino Royale’.
 This was the first appearance of James Bond, and the birth of a British icon.
 Fleming wrote all of the subsequent Bond novels here, before his death in 1964.